-The base PD for MU-3 requires compliance with the following urban design standards (1) unobstructed sidewalk width of 10 feet; (2) a minimum six-foot-wide average eight-foot-wide ADA accessible pedestrian pathway shall be provided from Cedar Springs to Howell and from Routh to the central open space of the district; (3) provide pedestrian amenities including one bench and one trash receptacle for every 225 linear feet of street frontage; (4) require 50 bike parking spaces of which 50 percent are enclosed; (5) require no mechanical or utility equipment may obstruct the required sidewalk planting area or clear zone; (6) require pedestrian street lighting directed downward at prescribed intervals to total recommended lighting levels at the perimeter of the site; (7) require a minimum of three public art installations; (8) at the applicant's request, require all power lines to be buried; (9) require architectural elements including 30 percent transparency for all street-facing facades and fenestration requirements to promote visual variety, specifically limiting blank walls to a maximum of 30 feet-in-length; (10) requiring internal loading docks and service entries; and, (11) prohibiting surface parking except for 10 percent.
+The base PD for MU-3 requires compliance with the following urban design standards (1) unobstructed sidewalk width of 10 feet; (2) a minimum six-foot-wide average eight-foot-wide ADA accessible pedestrian pathway shall be provided from Cedar Springs to Howell and from Routh to the central open space of the district; (3) provide pedestrian amenities including one bench and one trash receptacle for every 225 linear feet of street frontage; (4) require 50 bike parking spaces of which 50 percent are enclosed; (5) require no mechanical or utility equipment may obstruct the required sidewalk planting area or clear zone; (6) require pedestrian street lighting directed downward at prescribed intervals to total recommended lighting levels at the perimeter of the site; (7) require a minimum of three public art installations; (8) require architectural elements including 30 percent transparency for all street-facing facades and fenestration requirements to promote visual variety, specifically limiting blank walls to a maximum of 30 feet-in-length; (9) requiring internal loading docks and service entries; and, (10) prohibiting surface parking.

-The proposed standards are beyond the Design Standards required for MIH development bonuses.
+The proposed standards are beyond the Design Standards required for MIHDB Program development bonuses.